 Hon.
-J. DENNIS HASTERT, Speaker of the House of Representatives, Washington, DC.
-DEAR MR. SPEAKER: I am providing this supplemental consolidated report, prepared by my Administration and consistent with the War Powers Resolution (Public Law 93-148), as part of my efforts to keep the Congress informed about deployments of U.S. combat-equipped armed forces around the world.
-This supplemental report covers operations in support of the war on terror, Kosovo, and Bosnia and Herzegovina.
-THE WAR ON TERROR Since September 24, 2001, I have reported, consistent with Public Law 107-40 and the War Powers Resolution, on the combat operations in Afghanistan against al-Qaida terrorists and their Taliban supporters, which began on October 7, 2001, and the deployment of various combat-equipped and combat-support forces to a number of locations in the Central, Pacific, and Southern Command areas of operation in support of those operations and of other operations in our war on terror.
+NANCY PELOSI, Speaker of the House of Representatives, Washington, DC.
+DEAR MADAM SPEAKER: I am providing this supplemental consolidated report, prepared by my Administration and consistent with the War Powers Resolution (Public Law 93-148), as part of my efforts to keep the Congress informed about deployments of U.S. combat-equipped Armed Forces around the world.
+This supplemental report covers operations in support of the war on terror and Kosovo.
+THE WAR ON TERROR Since September 24, 2001, I have reported, consistent with Public Law 107-40 and the War Powers Resolution, on the combat operations in Afghanistan against al-Qaida terrorists and their Taliban supporters, which began on October 7, 2001, and the deployment of various combat-equipped and combat-support forces to a number of locations in the Central, Pacific, European (KFOR), and Southern Command areas of operation in support of those operations and of other operations in our war on terror.
 I will direct additional measures as necessary in the exercise of the U.S. right to self-defense and to protect U.S. citizens and interests.
 Such measures may include short-notice deployments of special operations and other forces for sensitive operations in various locations throughout the world.
 It is not possible to know at this time either the precise scope or duration of the deployment of U.S. Armed Forces necessary to counter the terrorist threat to the United States.
 United States Armed Forces, with the assistance of numerous coalition partners, continue to conduct the U.S. campaign to pursue al-Qaida terrorists and to eliminate support to al-Qaida.
 These operations have been successful in seriously degrading al-Qaida's training capabilities.
 United States Armed Forces, with the assistance of numerous coalition partners, ended the Taliban regime and are actively pursuing and engaging remnant al-Qaida and Taliban fighters in Afghanistan.
-Approximately 10,400 U.S. personnel also are assigned to the International Security Assistance Force (ISAF) in Afghanistan.
-This number is higher than that stated in the last report because in late October 2006 additional U.S. forces were reassigned to ISAF.
-The total number of U.S. forces in Afghanistan is approximately 21,000.
+The total number of U.S. forces in Afghanistan is approximately 25,945, of which approximately 14,340 are assigned to the International Security Assistance Force (ISAF) in Afghanistan.
 The U.N.
 Security Council authorized the ISAF in U.N.
 Security Council Resolution 1386 of December 20, 2001, and has reaffirmed its authorization since that time, most recently, for a 12-month period from October 13, 2006, in U.N.
 Security Council Resolution 1707 of September 12, 2006.
 The mission of the ISAF under NATO command is to assist the Government of Afghanistan in creating a safe and secure environment that allows reconstruction and the reestablishment of Afghan authorities.
 Currently, all 26 NATO nations contribute to the ISAF.
-Eleven non-NATO contributing countries also participate by providing military and other support personnel to the ISAF.
+Twelve non-NATO contributing countries also participate by providing military and other support personnel to the ISAF.

 The United States continues to detain several hundred al-Qaida and Taliban fighters who are believed to pose a continuing threat to the United States and its interests.
-The combat-equipped and combat-support forces deployed to Naval Base, Guantanamo Bay, Cuba, in the U.S. Southern Command area of operations since January 2002 continue to conduct secure detention operations for the approximately 435 enemy combatants at Guantanamo Bay.
+The combat-equipped and combat-support forces deployed to Naval Base, Guantanamo Bay, Cuba, in the U.S. Southern Command area of operations since January 2002 continue to conduct secure detention operations for the enemy combatants at Guantanamo Bay.